The long winding road of a rock maverick

 Gary Clark Jr. is probably today's most outspoken and visible Casino fan.
-Over the last year alone Clark has been seen with both a standard Casino, an Elitist, and a '61 50th anniversary model.
+Since signing to Warner Brothers, Clark has been seen with both a standard Casino, an Elitist, and a '61 50th anniversary model.
 And now, Clark has his own Ltd. Ed.
 Gary Clark Jr. Blak & Blu Casino featuring Gibson USA P-90 pickups.

 Even if The Beatles had not discovered the Casino, the list of fans would still include virtually every major pop, country, blues, and rock artist of the last 50 years.
 "It's really a perfect electric guitar," said Jim Rosenberg, "it can be clean, it can be knarly and it sounds terrific at low volume and feeding back.
 And it's a lot like Epiphone, too.
 A bit of a maverick."